 - 1/4 teaspoon kosher salt

-- Drizzle some grapeseed oil, just enough to lightly coat the cauliflower.
+Drizzle with some grapeseed oil, just enough to lightly coat the cauliflower.
 Toss with your hands to coat.

-- Roast in the oven for about 20 minutes, or until the edges are brown and crispy.
+Roast in the oven for about 20 minutes, or until the edges are browned and crispy.

-- Place the hot cauliflower onto a plate and drizzle with the Garlic-Herb Drizzle, making sure to get some of the garlic and herbs onto the cauliflower.
+Place the hot cauliflower on a plate and drizzle with the Garlic-Herb Drizzle, making sure to get some of the garlic and herbs onto every bit of cauliflower.
+Serve immediately.

 Tomato, Avocado, Quinoa, & Kale Salad